Useful Links for Child Advocates in Adoption Cases

 The National Center for Adoption Law and Policy and Capital University Law School, which allows access to cases, statutes, articles, and regulations on adoption topics.
 Also includes a list of related adoption links, including links to each jurisdiction's state court websites.

-Lists videos and books adoption agencies and organizations can order free of charge.
+The Dave Thomas Foundation lists videos and books adoption agencies and organizations can order free of charge.
 Also lists related adoption website links regarding general, international, and domestic infant adoption information.

-Lists federal, state, and international statutes, regulations, and judicial decisions.
+The Cornell Legal Information Institute lists federal, state, and international statutes, regulations, and judicial decisions.
 Also lists other adoption related website links.

 The National Council for Adoption, which lists federal and state laws regarding issues such as: putative father rights and registries, safe haven laws, who may adopt, who may place a child for adoption, whether birthparent counseling is required, whether birthparents receive assistance with expenses, when the birthparent(s) may relinquish custody and consent to adoption, and how much time a birthparent has to change his or her mind after consenting to the termination of parental rights.
 Also lists adoption statistics, including international adoptions, and a range of other information about adoption.

-Family and Youth Law Center at Capital University Law School, which lists current adoption news stories, information on the "Fostering Results" project and other current projects, upcoming adoption conferences, and case law summaries.
+Family and Youth Law Center at Capital University Law School, lists current adoption news stories, information on the "Fostering Results" project and other current projects, upcoming adoption conferences, and case law summaries.

 Exclusively Intercountry Adoption website.
 Includes information on: different countries, general adoption, other related website links, what the state department can and cannot do, and contact information for the state department.